 Stage 4 coursework indicated in GREEN.

-In addition to the successful completion of all pre-clerkship courework and the core clerkships, students must also complete:
+In addition to the successful completion of all pre-clerkship coursework and the core clerkships, students must also complete:

 - Two four-week selectives